torproject/tor/doc/HACKING/ReleasingTor.md

       (Version bumps apply to `maint`; anything touching the changelog should apply only to `main` or `release`.)

+      When updating the version, it will be on `maint` branches and so to merge-forward, use `git merge -s ours`.
+For instance, if merging the version change of `maint-0.4.5` into `maint-0.4.6`, do on `maint-0.4.6` this command: `git merge -s ours maint-0.4.5`.
+And then you can proceed with a git-merge-forward.

    2. For the ChangeLog and ReleaseNotes, you need to write a blurb at the top explaining a bit the release.